 The settings screen had two ‘Submit’ buttons: one to change email, another — to change the password.
 The screen felt overloaded, that’s why we rebuilt it and left only one ‘Submit’.

 Formerly, the landing page had no widget.
 Now there is the widget that allows you to type in a sum, see how much cryptocurrency you can get from it, and proceed to the registration.
 The widget is designed to motivate the user to perform the action.

-Alongside working on wireframes, we created 4 UI concepts:
+Before cryptocurrency wallet development, we created 4 UI concepts: